Jaclyn Friedman: Writing

 In 2011, inspired by the questions that young women asked her while she was on book tour for Yes Means Yes, Friedman published her second book, What You Really Really Want: The Smart Girl’s Shame-Free Guide to Sex and Safety.
 What You Really Really Want was a finalist for Foreword's Book of the Year award in Women's Issues.
-Salon.com called it "a sex guide for today's girls," and said of Friedman that she “is the sex educator of many parents’ nightmares.
-She’s also just the teacher young women need.”
+Salon.com called it "a sex guide for today's girls," and said of Friedman that she "is the sex educator of many parents' nightmares.
+She’s also just the teacher young women need".

-In 2017, Friedman published “Unscrewed: Women, Sex, Power, and How to Stop Letting the System Screw Us All” Kirkus called Unscrewed “a potent, convincing manifesto” and the text “lively, emboldening and nonjudgmental.”
+In 2017, Friedman published Unscrewed: Women, Sex, Power, and How to Stop Letting the System Screw Us All.
+Kirkus described Unscrewed as "a potent, convincing manifesto" and the text "lively, emboldening and nonjudgmental".

 In 2020, Friedman and co-editor Jessica Valenti published a second anthology, Believe Me: How Trusting Women Can Change the World.
 Believe Me includes essays by Congresswoman Ayanna Pressley, Tatiana Maslany, Samantha Irby, Dahlia Lithwick, Loretta Ross, Jamil Smith, Julia Serano, and more.
-Publishers Weekly wrote “Consistently well-written and soundly reasoned, these essays persuasively cast the tendency to doubt women as one of America’s greatest social ills.
-This illuminating call to action deserves a wide readership.”
+Publishers Weekly wrote: "Consistently well-written and soundly reasoned, these essays persuasively cast the tendency to doubt women as one of America’s greatest social ills.
+This illuminating call to action deserves a wide readership."

-Friedman's writings have been published widely, including in The New York Times, Glamour The Guardian, The American Prospect, The Washington Post, The Nation and Salon.
+Friedman's writings have been published widely, including in The New York Times, Glamour The Guardian, The American Prospect,The Washington Post, The Nation and Salon.

 Media

-Friedman has appeared as an expert on many shows, including Nightline, NPR’s 1A, PBS NewsHour, and Democracy Now She has also appeared on many leading podcasts like Dear Sugars and Call Your Girlfriend.
+Friedman has appeared as an expert on many shows, including Nightline, NPR’s 1A, PBS NewsHour, and Democracy Now.
+She has also appeared on many leading podcasts such as Dear Sugars and Call Your Girlfriend.